Self Actual is for the introspective and open-minded.

 And by “treatment” I mean I was forced to say goodbye to my cancerous right testicle.

-As you can imagine, my self-confidence did not benefit from this turn of events.
+As you might imagine, my self-confidence did not benefit from this turn of events.
 Frankly, it freaked me the f*ck out.

 The boredom of sitting through chemo and watching life from the sidelines birthed in me a spiteful ferocity.